peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Return Value

-A array of cubic B-Spline curves describing the same path as the Hermite spline.
+A array of cubic B-spline curves describing the same path as the Hermite spline.
 (Type: <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a>)

  <a name='H3DU.BSplineCurve_getPoints'></a>